dawgtree/CapstoneTwoProject/README.md

 ### 5. Reporting Data
 [This pdf](https://github.com/dawgtree/CapstoneTwoProject/blob/main/Capstone%20Two%20Final%20Report.pdf) gives a detailed explanation of the entire process from the beginning and suggests the next steps that can be taken with the results.

+[This presentation](https://github.com/dawgtree/CapstoneTwoProject/blob/main/2nd_Capstone_Final_Presentation.pdf) gives more of an overview of the process, along with future steps.
+This is designed to be what is presented to clients.